blackskye-sx/yourls-postgresql/readme.md

-# An unofficial SQLite Driver for YOURLS 1.7.10
+# An unofficial SQLite Driver for YOURLS 1.8

 This is a fork of a [fork](https://github.com/reanimus/yourls-sqlite) of the [original](https://github.com/ozh/yourls-sqlite), but now outdated SQLite driver for [YOURLS](https://yourls.org/).
-To my knowledge, it's the only actively maintained version.
+To my knowledge, it's the only actively maintained version, now with a readily available Docker image (thanks [@Niduroki](https://github.com/Niduroki)).

+### Running in a container with Podman or Docker

+If you'd like to run Yourls with this Sqlite driver in a production-ready container, you can use [Podman](https://podman.io) or [Docker](https://www.docker.com).

+You can get an image from [Niduroki/docker-yourls-sqlite](https://github.com/Niduroki/docker-yourls-sqlite).

 ## A note on encoding